-The harmonization of an international insurance group's company pension scheme (AMB Generali Group).
+Advising AMB Generali Group on the harmonization of an international insurance group's company pension scheme.

 Bernd Klemm is a partner concentrating on pension law based in the Munich office.
 He has spent six months in the firm's London office in the Pension Department in 2001 in order to gain international experience in the occupational pensions’ area.